spdx/spdx-online-tools/README.md

 where:

-* GITHUB_KEY is the Client ID for the Github Oauth Apps
+* ONLINE_TOOL_GITHUB_KEY is the Client ID for the Github Oauth Apps
-* GITHUB_SECRET is the Client secret for the Github Oauth Apps
+* ONLINE_TOOL_GITHUB_SECRET is the Client secret for the Github Oauth Apps
 * DJANGO_SECRET_KEY is the Django secret
 * OAUTH_APP_ID is the client ID of the django oauth toolkit app (To create your application see [this](#django-oauth-toolkit-app))
 * OAUTH_APP_SECRET is the client secret of the django oauth toolkit app (To create your application see [this](#django-oauth-toolkit-app))